kleinsch/App-Growth-Engine-UI-IOS/README.md

 # Introduction

 AGE Invitation UI is a drop-in IOS controls that you can deploy to your app within minutes.
 AGE Invitation UI will help your users identify and share your app with friends & associates having compatible mobile devices and highest LTV.
-For complete feature set and how it works, please visit <a href="http://www.hookmobile.com">Hook Mobile</a>.
+For complete feature set and how it works, please visit <a href="http://www.hookmobile.com"  target="_blank">Hook Mobile</a>.

 # Integration Point